 The mood of the novel is gloomy, distressed and pensive.
 It is gloomy because of war and deaths.
 The feeling of impending loss and looming death makes the mood pensive and bleak.

-In short, Kamila Shamsie has portrayed the life during the background of war.
+In short, Kamila Shamsie has portrayed the life of the Burnt Shadows Characters during the background of war.
 She has shown how people reacted to war and how it destroyed the lives of people who were left alive.